keithrbennett/rexe/README.md

 #### -mb "Big String" Filter Mode

-In this mode, all standard input is combined into a single, (possibly large) string, with newline characters joining the lines in the string.
+In this mode, all standard input is combined into a single (possibly large) string, with newline characters joining the lines in the string.

 A good example of when you would use this is when you parse JSON or YAML text;